There are three kinds of criticism

 Do it in private, and – if it is serious - after thinking twice that it must be done.

-Remember that the word criticism means close looking, showing both the good and the bad; and do so.
-Friendly criticism is clarification, education and counsel.
+Remember that the word "critical" implies the urgent and the important, both the good and the bad; show both.
+Friendly criticism is clarification, education, encouragement and counsel.

 Avoid judging and blaming things that cannot be repaired.
-Speak about what is doable in the future; do not deliberate backwards about what should have been done in the past.
-Deliberation is for the future.
+That would be useless.
+Quality critique is about the future.
+Discuss what is doable, next; do not deliberate backwards about what should have been done in the past.
+Let me insist, deliberation is for what follows, not for what was.

-Imagine more choice, not less.
-More important than what not to do, is to find a choice of things to do.
+Think strategy.
+Imagine opening more choice, not reducing the choices; more choice is more freedom.
+The view higher than what to do or not to do, is to find a choice of things to do.
 Give some new or wider perspective.
 We often need other people to take a distance and clarify the full or unintended meaning of what we do.
+The exception to finding more choice and taking reflective distance is urgency, when the person is lost and discouraged; then, simplify, advise one thing to do, to stop, or not to do right now, next.

 *